Contact Us

 For students with social, emotional and mental health difficulties, further information and support can be obtained from the Pastoral Lead.

-Which specialist services and expertise are available at, or accessed by New Chapter school?
+Which specialist services and expertise are available to New Chapter?

 In additional to support within school, we also work closely with the following Local Authority services: